ikeda042/PhenoPixel5.0/README.md

 Fig. 12-3 staked heatmap with absolute cell lengths. (in µm)
 </p>

+## Nagg Rate Calculation Algorithm

+### Objective:
+To calculate the "Nagg rate" from CSV files by comparing cell intensities to a control threshold.

+### Methodologies:
+1. **Control Value Extraction**: The backend parses the control CSV, normalizes each trace, computes their averages, sorts them in descending order, and selects the 95th percentile as the control value.
+2. **Sample Analysis**: Each sample CSV contains alternating lines of positional data and peak intensities.
+For each cell, the peak intensities are normalized and averaged.
+Cells with averages below the control value are counted.
+3. **Rate Computation**: The Nagg rate equals the number of cells below the control threshold divided by the total number of cells in the file.

+### Result:
+The API returns the mean cell length and the Nagg rate for each analyzed file.

 ## API Endpoints Used by the Frontend

 The table below summarizes the REST API routes that the React frontend calls.